Shoggomo/bundestags_protocol_toc_converter/README.md

 This tool is not perfect yet, but gets a good baseline.
 Here are some things that can be improved.

 - [ ] This tool was only tested with the protocols of the 18.
 Wahlperiode and probably needs tuning for other periods.
+- [ ] Some entries have small formatting errors like split up words.
 - [ ] Add `xref` Tag with Rede-ID (rid) (
   see [official documentation](https://www.bundestag.de/resource/blob/577234/4c8091d8650fe417016bb48e604e3eaf/dbtplenarprotokoll_kommentiert-data.pdf#G1030365))
 - [ ] The `rolle` tags inside of `redner` tags are currently empty, because the needed information is not present in the